I-TECH-UW/OpenELIS-Global-2/google-summer-of-code-2024.md

 - [An Overview of OpenElis](https://www.youtube.com/watch?v=YZQMHHaHIcY)

 ## FAQs
-- Why I get this exception when try to natively `Could not find artifact org.itech:dataexport-api:pom:0.0.0.8` trying to run my application with tomcat ?
+- Why I get this exception  `Could not find artifact org.itech:dataexport-api:pom:0.0.0.8` trying to run and start the server to run my application ?
     - Kindly make sure you have done the second setp well.
 You can run these commands to solve the issue.

           git submodule update --init --recursive